 Committee, or the Bangkok Communicable Disease Committee.

-Thailand's most celebrated festival is Songkran - the Thai new year.
-It starts on April 13 and lasts between three and ten days, depending on where you're resident (only three days in Phuket).
-For most, it's lots of fun and an excuse to cool off at what is usually the hottest time of the year.
-However, there's a deeper significance to Songkran which is rooted in Thai history and beliefs.
-Here's a bit of background information; perhaps it will enhance your enjoyment of the event.
+Thailand's most celebrated festival is Songkran – the Thai new year.
+It starts on April 13 and lasts for between three and ten days, depending on where you’re resident (only three days in Phuket).
+For most, it can be fun and an excuse to cool off at what is usually the hottest time of the year.
+However, there’s a deeper significance to Songkran which is rooted in Thai history and beliefs.
+Here’s a bit of background information; perhaps it will enhance your enjoyment of the event.

 The word Songkran is from the Sanskrit ‘Sangkranti’, which means ‘to move upwards’ or ‘to be about to change’.
 On the eve of the festival, Thais spring clean their homes, symbolically expelling any bad luck from the old year and prepare for good fortune in the new.
 Food and other contributions are offered to the monks at the temple early on the morning of the 13th, after which there are ceremonial prayers.
 Water is also poured on the ground, or on the roots of an ancient tree, symbolising a blessing to ancestors.